KarimChukfeh/tic-tac-react/public/ETour_Whitepaper.md

 ## Abstract

-Etour separates game-specific logic from universal tournament mechanics such as matchmaking, bracket management, timeout escalation, prize distribution, etc.

-It doesn't sell a new token and doesn't promise anybody money.

-Instead, it focuses on one thing: **players compete in games they already know, and the better player wins real ETH.**
+**Play games.
+Win ETH.
+No new tokens.
+No promises.
+No trust required.**

+ETour is EVM freeware for competitive tournaments on the blockchain.

+Every move is a transaction.
+Every outcome is immutable.
+The smart contract handles matchmaking, brackets, timeouts, and prize distribution.

+Developers inherit this infrastructure by implementing a simple abstract contract.
+Players just connect and compete.

+<strong> ETH in ETH out.
+No servers, no admins, no way to cheat.</strong>

+---

 This whitepaper explains the philosophical reasoning behind ETour's design decisions and the technical implementation that makes trustless competition possible.

-It's intended for those who want to understand not just what ETour does **but why we built it this way.**
+**It's intended for those who want to understand not just what ETour does but why it was built this way.**

 ---